Learn About The Law

 (2) transfers of appropriations between accounts within or between agencies, if the cumulative value of the transfers is more than $100,000 in the previous fiscal year.

-The report must include the statutory citation authorizing the agreement, transfer or dollar amount, purpose, and effective date of the agreement, the duration of the agreement, and a copy of the agreement.
+The report must include the statutory citation authorizing the agreement, transfer or dollar amount, purpose, the effective date of the agreement, and the duration of the agreement.
+Interagency agreements and service-level agreements that authorize enterprise central services and transfers specifically required by statute or session law are not required to be reported under this section.

-(b) As used in this section, “agency” includes the departments of the state listed in section 15.01, a multimember state agency in the executive branch described in section 15.012, paragraph (a), the Department of Information Technology Services, and the Office of Higher Education.
+(b) As used in this section, “agency” includes the departments of the state listed insection 15.01, a multimember state agency in the executive branch described insection 15.012, paragraph (a), the Department of Information Technology Services, and the Office of Higher Education.

 Cite this article: FindLaw.com - Minnesota Statutes State Agencies (Ch.
 14-15A) § 15.0395.
-Interagency agreements and intra-agency transfers - last updated January 01, 2023 | https://codes.findlaw.com/mn/state-agencies-ch-14-15a/mn-st-sect-15-0395/
+Interagency agreements and intra-agency transfers - last updated January 01, 2025 | https://codes.findlaw.com/mn/state-agencies-ch-14-15a/mn-st-sect-15-0395/

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
-Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.
+Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.